Now, April is quite a decent time to visit Vienna.

 Why?

 Well, spring should definitely have sprung.
 So you have a fair chance of avoiding the cold.
-Equally, it’s not high summer and there are no Christmas lights… so the city’s busy, but not peak busy.
+Equally, it’s not high summer, and nobody has hung up Christmas lights.
+So the city’s busy, but not peak busy.
+Except around Easter (as in 2025).

 - See also: